scarv/miracle/experiments/pipeline/README.md

    - Does activation of these paths increase leakage?
 4. Can we use this information to inform instruction scheduling choices to minimise leakage?
+5. How does leakage which *starts* appearing in one cycle bleed into subsequent cycles?

 ---